stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 **Stop Taking Backup of the Old Deployment:**

 At first, let's stop taking any further backup of the old Deployment so that no backup is taken during the restore process.
-We are going to pause the `BackupConfiguration` that we had created to backup the `stash-demo` Deployment.
+We are going to pause the `BackupConfiguration` that we created to backup the `stash-demo` Deployment.
 Then, Stash will stop taking any further backup for this Deployment.
 You can learn more how to pause a scheduled backup [here](/docs/guides/latest/advanced-use-case/pause-backup.md)

 Let's pause the `deployments-volume-snapshot` BackupConfiguration,